RoyalEagle73/LEECH/README.md

 ## How To USE:
   ### LINUX :
-      Requirements:
-          1)Re
-          2)tkinter
-          3)python3 or python2
-          4)urllib.request
-      USAGE:
-          1)Open terminal
-          2)Change directory where LEECH.PY is downloaded
-          3)Run by command "python3 leechv2.0.py" without quotes for python3 users
-          4)Run by command "python leechv2.0.py" without quotes for python2 users
+          1)Download desired version from the respective folder.
+          2)Run the executable file.

  ### WINDOWS :
+          1)Download the desired script.
-          1)Run script in PyCharm or any other python environment
+          2)Run script in PyCharm or any other python environment

-**Explore "WIKI" section for screenshots**
+**Scripts added for usage in windows and open-sourcing** **Explore "WIKI" section for screenshots**